Skip to main content

 ๐Ÿ‘‰ Step 2: Create Karpenter EC2 Instance Profileโ€‹

-Now lets create the EC2 Instance profile which we are going to attach in the next step, and we would attach the existing EKS Node IAM Role, using module.eks.eks_managed_node_groups.regular.iam_role_name
+Now let's create the EC2 Instance profile which we are going to attach in the next step, and we will attach the existing EKS Node IAM Role, using module.eks.eks_managed_node_groups.regular.iam_role_name

 karpenter.tf